ojaha065/PiShockForMC/README.md

 3. Run the game once so a configuration file for the mod gets generated.
 4. See the _Mod configuration_ section below.
 The configuration file can be found inside `config` folder inside Minecraft game directory.
 5. Launch the game again.
 If everything is set correctly, the shocker will vibrate once for one second during the Minecraft startup process.

+## Modpacks and compatability with other mods
+The mod is licensed under a MIT license, so feel free to include it in any modpack.
+No attribution required.

+This mod should be compatible with almost everything.
+If you're using other mods that alter the player health (e.g., changes the maxium health), please note that the shock intensity scaling might not work as expected.
+However, even in that case the player will never be shocked with higher intensity than the configured `intensity_range` allows.

 ## Mod configuration
 The mod configuration file is named `pishockmc-client.toml` and it can be edited with any text editor.
 In-game settings GUI might be added in a later release to make configuring easier.
 The configuration file will look like this: